andreiolaru-ro/FLASH-MAS/notes.md

 **TODO**
   * check duplicate names
+  * TODO TODO TODO solve XML / CLI loading
+  	* solve code duplication in readXML/CLI arguments
+  	* more tests with auto root category generation (both when in XML and when in CLI), plus portables, plsu not directly root-category-parented categories.
-  * is feature preload necessary for anything?
+  * is feature pre-load necessary for anything?
-    * in tATAmI no preload returns false (except for Parametric)
+    * in tATAmI no pre-load returns false (except for Parametric)
   * protect agents from intrusive / malicious features?

   * multiple components per type
     * rename ParameterSet to MultiMap or ListMap, TreeParameterSet to MultiTreeMap

-  * establish if preloading an agent is optional and, if it is, make the call from load
+  * establish if pre-loading an agent is optional and, if it is, make the call from load

 **Future**
   * introduce entities with required name / required kind